keldisko/EM_Yatlas-TurtleWoW/README.txt

 !This Fork is for the Turtle WoW Server only and requires a mod - patch-s.mpq to work as intended.!
-!This should chnage with Turtle WoW 1.18 patch release in the future - if this addon wont load new zones maps please delete the patch-s.mpq file for your data folder.!
+!This should change with Turtle WoW 1.18 patch release in the future - if this addon wont load new zones maps please delete the patch-s.mpq file for your data folder.!

 To install the addon use the "+ Add new addon" function in Turtle WoW Launcher or download it in release tab and extract the .zip file in your "T-WOW install Directory"/Interface/AddOns folder.